 3. Sharing your recent weekend on social media.
 Once you have landed the job, you are still “interviewing”.
 Simply put, employers are expecting that you will validate your skills and culture fit in the first few months, by going the extra mile, taking on more than you are asked to do, and being on your best behavior.
 Calling the boss to let her know you will be coming in late on Monday because you aren’t feeling well – 2 weeks after starting your new job – only to arrive in the office and proceed to show your co-workers your pics from your all-night binge in Tijuana, is probably not going to score many points.
 Once again, chances are, this is not going to end well.

-Every job seeker wants to put her best foot forward and find the perfect role with a company that supports work/life balance, provides an opportunity for growth and equips its employees with the necessary tools and training to succeed.
-There’s a lot of pressure to “get it right” ideally landing a long term, lucrative position that will both challenge and engage you.
-Just remember, taking your interview or new position for granted is never a good idea, and if you’re not careful, your activities may just land you back in the unemployment line.
+Every job seeker wants to put her best foot forward and find the perfect role with a company that supports work/life balance, provides an opportunity for growth, and equips its employees with the necessary tools and training to succeed.
+There’s a lot of pressure to “get it right” ideally landing a long-term, lucrative position that will both challenge and engage you.
+Just remember, taking your interview or new position for granted is never a good idea, and if you’re not careful, your activities may just land you back on the unemployment line.